 Pollinator-Friendly Garden Certification

-Follow steps 1-4 to certify your pollinator-friendly garden with the UMaine Extension Master Gardener Volunteer Program.
+Follow steps 1-4 to certify your pollinator-friendly garden.

 What do pollinators do?

-UMaine Extension Master Gardener Volunteers take action to help pollinators
+UMaine and UNH Extension Master Gardener Volunteers take action to help pollinators

-In Maine, we have many different kinds of pollinators, such as bees, wasps, flies, beetles, butterflies, moths, and hummingbirds, all of which need our help!
+In Maine and New Hampshire, we have many different kinds of pollinators, such as bees, wasps, flies, beetles, butterflies, moths, and hummingbirds, all of which need our help!
 Both native and domestic pollinator populations are declining, affected by habitat loss, climate change, and contact with pesticides.
-UMaine Extension Master Gardener Volunteers are taking action to protect pollinators by planting pollinator-friendly gardens and providing education for the gardening public.
+UMaine and UNH Extension Master Gardener Volunteers are taking action to protect pollinators by planting pollinator-friendly gardens and educating the gardening public.
 You can join this effort by providing food and habitat for native insects and animals.
 Pollinators will, in turn, provide the pollination needed to protect our plant diversity and food sources.
 Certifying your property or garden as “Pollinator-Friendly” will help support a healthy ecosystem for our community and our future, and will help to spread the word about the importance of pollinators.

 Certifying your Garden